-- (1) Purpose.
-To test and evaluate mutual capabilities. - (2) Type.
-Safety, familiarization, interoperability.

-(3) Funding.
-O&M for US participation, foreign force funds its own way except for special title 10 funds.
+- Purpose.
+To test and evaluate mutual capabilities. - Type.
+Safety, familiarization, and interoperability. - Funding.
+O&M for US participation.
+Foreign force funds its own way except for special title 10 funds.

-(a) In the two decisions regarding DOD activities in Central America, the Comptroller General concluded that the Department of Defense conducted such extensive training for the Hondurans that the training equated to the type of training normally provided under SA legislation (FAA and AECA).
+•• In the two decisions regarding DOD activities in Central America, the Comptroller General (CG) concluded that the DOD conducted such extensive training for the Hondurans that it was equal to the type of training normally provided under SA legislation (FAA and AECA).

-(b) Since all these exercise-related training activities were funded with O&M funds, this conclusion was followed with a second opinion that the Department of Defense improperly expended the O&M funds used to train the Hondurans.
+•• Because all these exercise-related training activities were funded with O&M funds, this conclusion was followed with a second opinion that the DOD improperly expended the O&M funds used to train the Hondurans.

-(c) Overview of funding sources for training.

-1. O&M-Funded Training

-a.
-Overseas training opportunities for United States personnel.

-b.
-Training with foreign personnel to obtain coalition warfare and interoperability objectives.

-2. SA-Funded Training

-a.
-Training of foreign personnel in support of their defense objectives.

-b.
-Training of foreign personnel on US equipment sold to them under SA procedures.
+•• Overview of funding sources for training.
+(1) O&M-Funded Training; (a) Overseas training opportunities for US personnel; (b) Training with foreign personnel to obtain coalition warfare and interoperability objectives.
+(2) SA-Funded Training; (a) Training of foreign personnel in support of their defense objectives; (b) Training of foreign personnel on US equipment sold to them under SA procedures.

-(d) The following provides guidance as to whether US training of a foreign force may be O&M-funded or SA-funded:

-1. O&M-funded combined exercises, during which HN forces receive training, must be conducted to test and evaluate mutual capabilities.
+•• The following provides guidance as to whether US training of a foreign force may be O&M-funded or SA-funded: (1) O&M-funded combined exercises during which HN forces receive training must be conducted to test and evaluate mutual capabilities.
 Such exercises, having a primary benefit to US readiness, do not necessarily constitute prohibited training of foreign forces.

-2. The permissible scope of HN training during an O&M-funded combined exercise includes safety training, familiarization training, and interoperability training.
+(2) The permissible scope of HN training during an O&Mfunded combined exercise includes safety training, familiarization training, and interoperability training.
 The level of training provided, however, must not be the formal level of training provided through SA.

-3. Combined exercises are properly funded with O&M funds.
-Each force funds its own participation except in certain cases where the United States uses title 10 funds to support foreign participation.
+(3) Combined exercises are properly funded with O&M funds.
+Each force funds its own participation, except in certain cases where the United States uses title 10 funds to support foreign participation.

-(4) Special title 10 authorities for cooperative programs with foreign countries.
+• Special title 10 authorities for cooperative programs with foreign countries.
 As a result of fiscal restrictions announced in the Honduras Opinions, Congress provided combatant commanders additional authority and a source of funding to increase the commander's ability to interact with foreign militaries.
-This authority, known as the combatant commanders cooperative programs or title 10 authority, covers three specific areas that greatly expand the use of combined exercises and have great implications for FID. (a) Title 10 cooperative programs allow combatant commanders to partially fund the participation of the developing country's armed forces in bilateral or multilateral exercises.
+This authority, known as the combatant commanders cooperative programs or title 10 authority, covers three specific areas that greatly expand the use of combined exercises and have great implications for FID.

+•• Title 10 cooperative programs allow combatant commanders to partially fund the participation of the developing country's armed forces in bilateral or multilateral exercises.
-(b) Title 10 funding is available for the travel expenses of foreign personnel to attend conferences and planning seminars.

-(c) Title 10 funding is available from the CINC Initiative Fund (CIF) for selected operations, joint exercises, HCA, military education and training, and regional conferences in support of FID.

-(d) HCA authority (separate from that funded by CIF) is the final authorization under title 10 and will be discussed in detail later in this appendix.

-(5) The above discussion focused on lawfully funded combined exercise training.
-The distinction between this O&M-funded training and SA-funded training is that the former is designed for US forces to take advantage of opportunities to train with foreign military forces while the latter is designed for US forces to provide concentrated training for foreign military forces to improve their operational readiness.
-There is also a hybrid form of training in which the training of US forces also results in training of HN forces as well.
+- •• Title 10 funding is available for the travel expenses of foreign personnel to attend conferences and planning seminars. - •• Title 10 funding is available from the CINC Initiative Fund (CIF) for selected operations, joint exercises, HCA, military education and training, and regional conferences in support of FID. - •• HCA authority (separate from that funded by CIF) is the final authorization under title 10 and will be discussed in detail later in this appendix. - The above discussion focused on lawfully funded combined exercise training.
+The distinction between this O&M-funded training and SA-funded training is that the former is designed for US forces to take advantage of opportunities to train with foreign military forces, while the latter is designed for US forces to provide concentrated training for foreign military forces to improve their operational readiness.
+There is also a hybrid form of training in which the training of US forces results in training of HN forces, as well.
 This is commonly known as the SOF exception.

-(6) SOF exception training.
+• SOF exception training

-(a) Purpose.
-To test and evaluate special operations forces' ability to train foreign forces.
+•• Purpose.
+To test and evaluate SOFs' ability to train foreign forces.

-(b) Type.
+•• Type.
 A special operations training force deployed to the field to perform its mission as a unit.